ngbolin/Jap2Eng/README.md

 2. ```sh run.sh train```

-Decodes the test input into test output and evaluates the goodness of fit of our test outputs with the actual output using BLEU.
+Decodes the test input into test output and evaluates the goodness of fit of our test outputs with the actual output using BLEURT.

 3. ```sh run.sh test```